haroonabbasi/haroonabbasi/README.md

 <!-- ![visitors](https://visitor-badge.glitch.me/badge?page_id=haroonabbasi.visitor-badge) -->

 #### I'm a Solutions Architect with 12+ years of experince in the industry.
-Always eager to learn somethng, currently working on [LaterX](https://github.com/haroonabbasi/LaterX)
+Always eager to learn something, currently working on [LaterX](https://github.com/haroonabbasi/LaterX) to learn more about Rust language

 - 💻 Technologies using these days: `javascript`, `java`, `node`
 - 🌱 Learning all about **Open Source**